-4. Non-fatiguing aerobic exercise
+Non-fatiguing aerobic exercise

-Ideally, new exercise regimes should be developed with the help of a registered physiotherapist.
-As few physiotherapists today will have experience of treating people who have had Polio, the following gives some general guidelines.
+As mentioned before, new exercise regimes should be developed with the help of a registered physiotherapist.
+As few physiotherapists today will have experience of treating people with polio, the following gives some general guidelines.

-Physiotherapy rehabilitation for people who have had Polio or are living with PPS has changed from that originally advised after the Polio epidemics.
-High-resistance work such as repetitively moving heavy weights is not advisable.
+Physiotherapy rehabilitation for people with polio or PPS has changed from that originally advised after the polio epidemics.
+High resistance work such as pumping iron and repetitively pushing heavy weights is not advisable.

-Exercise for people living with PPS should be non-fatiguing, using the principles of interval training and pacing.
+Exercise for people with PPS should be non-fatiguing, using the principles of interval training and pacing.
 The main focus of any exercise programme should be on building endurance, not strength.

-For some people, this may include returning to leisure activities whereas others might prefer a simple series of exercises that can be carried out at home.
-The exercise needs to be realistic, achievable, enjoyable - or at least seem worthwhile - and fit into your lifestyle balance.
+For some people this may include returning to leisure activities; others might prefer a simple series of exercises that can be carried out at home.
+The exercise needs to be realistic, achievable, enjoyable and fit into your lifestyle balance.

-Some people prefer to exercise in the swimming pool where buoyancy can be used to assist or resist movement.
+Some people prefer to exercise in the hydrotherapy or swimming pool where buoyancy can be used to assist or resist movement but remember it can be easy to overdo it in the pool as it can be easier to move.